-- You can assign the paging access code to a one-touch or FF key. - If an external paging system has been connected, pages can be made to paging groups 0-9 through the external speakers.
+- You can assign the paging access code to a one-touch or FF key.
+Beginning with Version 4.5 and higher, the assigned FF key LED indicates whether the paging system is in use.
+If the paging system is not in use when a page is originated, the FF key LED lights solid green on the originator's telephone.
+If someone in the paging group initiates a page, assigned FF key LEDs on all other telephones will light solid red until the page has been terminated. - If an external paging system has been connected, pages can be made to paging groups 0-9 through the external speakers.
 Voice paging can also be heard over the extensions in groups 0-9. - An extension can belong to more than one paging group. - Only one page may be performed at a time.
-If you attempt to make a page while another extension is paging, you will receive a busy signal unless your system allows Paging Override.
+If you attempt to make a page while another extension is paging, you will receive a busy signal unless your system allows Paging Override. - Beginning with Version 4.5 and higher, the paging system can be set to "timeout" if a page is longer than a specified length of time (0 to 255 seconds).
+If this feature is set and the timeout period has elapsed, the page originator's handset will emit a Fast Busy Tone and the words "Paging Time Out" will be displayed on the originating telephone's display.